Responsible recycling at home

 If you are transporting waste in your vehicle or trailer, your load muct be securely tied down and covered to prevent the possibility of rubbish falling out.

-Council staff are monitoring the problem and recording the registration details of those vehicles that are breaching the transport operations and littering provisions.
+Council staff have been asked to monitor inbound and outbound vehicles and recording the registration details of those vehicles that are breaching the transport operations and littering provisions.

 Residents may assist by reporting offender's details (vehicle and/or trailer registration numbers and details about the offence, time, location, description of litter) to Council and the matter will then be taken up with the registered owner of that vehicle.